-5.1 MPH Field Experience Proposal
+5.0 MPH Field Experience Proposal

 Formal MPH faculty advisor approval must be granted prior to initiating field experience.
 Proposal document requirements for the field experience are outlined in the Field Experience section of the MPH Student Handbook.
 These guidelines direct the student and MPH faculty advisor in producing acceptable field experience proposals.
-The approval process requires a proposal meeting that is formally scheduled through the MPH office (4103 LSB or mph@byu.edu).
+The approval process requires a proposal meeting.